ASzwarc/AdventOfCode2019/README.md

 - Reading intcode and printing output is simple.
 - I think that I will create namedtuple for coordinates, variables for tracking paddle and ball positions and some structure for holding block tiles that are on screen
 - Instruction is not clear to me.
 When ball collides with block?
 When there is collision I should remove one point or whole block?
+- I wasn't sure how to calculate colisions so I just printed out length of list of blocks taken from intcode output and it worked...